 Q. Where did you meet your husband?

 A. At the University of Missouri School of Journalism.
 We met in the darkroom to see what would develop.
-(You young kids won’t get that one.)
+(You have to be over 40 to get that one.)

 Q. If you were an animal, what kind would you be?